Want to come on a historic walk in one of Italy’s captivating southern cities: Cosenza, Calabria?

-The building is famous as when Mussolini arrived in Cosenza back in March 30th, 1939, he stood at the building’s balcony to deliver his speech to the thousands of awaiting people in the piazza.
+This famous building hosted Mussolini in March 30th 1939 – he stood at its balcony to deliver his speech to thousands of awaiting people in the piazza.

 Paolo Cappello was a young Cosentino Socialist murdered by a group of Fascists on his way home from a meeting.
 The square was renamed to its current name after the fall of the Fascists and in honour of Cappello.

 A historical video of the occasion, if anyone is interested…